Tools Developed at VLab

 LibStranger is an Automata-Based Symbolic String Analysis Library.
 You can use LibStranger to solve string constraints and/or compute pre and post-images of string manipulation operations such as concatenation and replacement.
 It can handle complex regular-expression based replace operations such as PHP's preg_replace and approximate these operations in the presence of unbounded loops with high precision and smooth performance.
 In addition, LibStranger provides fast and precise modeling for common string functions such as trim, substring, toUpperCase and toLowerCase and complex sanitization functions such as PHP's addslashes and htmlspecialchars.
 LibStranger stands for STRing AutomatoN GEneratoR Library.

 Modern web applications are frequently built using two software patterns: Model/View/Controller (MVC) and REpresentational State Transfer (REST).
 This means that the business logic of the application is organized in actions that update the state of the application and can be arbitrarily invoked by the user, and that the business logic is implemented in the model, isolated from the issues such as user navigation and response synthesis.
 It is paramount to ensure that the model schema and model state updates are correct as these errors may lead to unrecoverable corruption or loss of data.
-Our tool addresses this problem by extracting an ADS specification from a given Ruby on Rails application, which is an abstraction of both the data model schema and the updates that can be done to the data model state, and verifying it using a first order logic theorem prover.
+Our tool addresses this problem by extracting an Abstract Data Store (ADS) specification from a given Ruby on Rails application, which is an abstraction of both the data model schema and the updates that can be done to the data model state, and verifying it using a first order logic theorem prover.
 Invariants on the data store can be specified using our own Rails extension.

 Most modern web applications are built using development frameworks based on the Model-View-Controller (MVC) pattern.
 In MVC-based web applications the data model specifies the types of objects used by the application and the relations among them.
 Since the data model forms the foundation of such applications, its correctness is crucial.
 We built a tool, iDaVer, that automatically performs data model verification for the MVC framework, Ruby on Rails. iDaVer has two modes of operation.
 The first is automated verification of user-specified properties.
 Properties to check about an application's data model are specified using templates.
 Templates facilitate property specification as well as the ability to seamlessly switch between the verification approaches offered by iDaVer.
 One approach is bounded verification using the Alloy formal language and a SAT Solver.
 The other is unbounded verification using the quantified theory of uninterpreted functions and an SMT Solver.
 The second mode of operation supported by iDaVer is automatic property inference and verification.
 Three categories of properties are inferred automatically and then verified using unbounded verification.
 For the properties that fail, repairs are generated that suggested fixes to the data model that establish the inferred properties.